 - Intra-company Transferees L-1.
 The number of cases we have handled in this classification is second only to the number of H-1B cases that we have handled.
 The L-1 category is tailor-made for U.S. affiliates of companies abroad and U.S. employers with branches or affiliates overseas that wish to bring key employees of their overseas operations to this country.

-- Treaty Nationals under the North American Free Trade Agreement TN.
+- Treaty Nationals under the United States-Mexico-Canada Agreement (former NAFTA).
 We assist employers with hiring and extending the stays of Canadian and Mexican nationals in this category, that for a number of occupations, permits nationals of those countries to short-circuit the lengthy procedures required to place nationals from other countries in H-1B status.

 - Religious Workers R-1.
 We help religious organizations at both the local and national levels use this classification to employ ministers and religious professionals from abroad.